-In January 2014, Houk Shipping Company Inc., entered into a shipbuilding contract with unrelated third parties for the construction of a Kamsarmax dry bulk carrier for a contract price of \$28,825.
-The vessel is expected to be delivered in 2016.
+In January 2014, Houk Shipping Company Inc. (or Houk), entered into a shipbuilding contract with unrelated third parties for the construction of a Kamsarmax dry bulk carrier for a contract price of \$28,825.
+On October 31, 2016, Houk provided a notice of cancellation of the shipbuilding contract pursuant to its right under the contract to cancel the contract due to a delay in delivery and to claim a refund of the predelivery installments and interest, amounting to \$9,413, which we received in December 2016.